 - Current Assets and Liabilities.
 The carrying value cash and cash equivalents and accrued liabilities approximates fair value because of the short maturity of those instruments. - Senior Subordinated Notes.
 The fair values of outstanding senior subordinated notes are based on quoted market prices.
-The fair values at December 31, 2007 and 2006 were approximately \$163.8 million and \$184.1 million, respectively. - Revolving and Term Loan Facilities.
-Rates currently available to the Company for debt with similar terms and remaining maturities are used to estimate fair value.
-The recorded amounts, as of December 31, 2007 and 2006, approximated fair value.
+The fair values at December 31, 2008 and 2007 were approximately \$111.4 million and \$163.8 million, respectively. - Revolving and Term Loan Facilities.
+Rates and terms under the Company's senior credit facility are significantly favorable to debt with similar terms and maturities that could be potentially obtainable, if at all, at December 31, 2008.
+Given the lack of comparative information regarding such debt it is not practicable to estimate the fair value of our existing borrowings at December 31, 2008.